stevogray/SerialMQTTGateway/README.md

 MQTT topic sensors/>/# is subscribed to.
 MQTT Topics should be:
 ```
 sensors/>/{nodeid} {message}
   or
 sensors/>/{nodeid}/{topic} {message}
 ```
 Any new data is sent to serial as:
 ```
 <{nodeid}:{topic}:{message}>
 ```
-eg Topic: sensors/>/5/LED Message:ON would be sent to serial as:
+eg Topic: sensors/>/5/LED Message:ON or Topic: sensors/>/5 Message:LED:ON would be sent to serial as:
 ```
 <5:LED:ON>
 ```